mfpiccolo/ember-cli-poll/README.md

   ...
   afterModel: function (model, transition) {
     this.get('poll').setup({
-      pollName: 'myContactsPoll', // poll name should be unique
+      name: 'contactsPoll', // a poll name should be unique
-      resourceName: 'contacts', // a resource name
+      resource_name: 'contacts', // a resource name
-      url: `http://some_domain.com/contacts/${contactId}` // url to fetch resource });
+      url: `http://some_domain.com/contacts/${contact_id}` // url to fetch resource });
   },
   actions: {
     willTransition: function (transition) {
       this._super(transition);
-      this.get('poll').removePoll('myContactsPoll'); // remove from polling
+      this.get('poll').removePoll('contactsPoll'); // remove the resource from polling },
-    },
   }
   ...